Research: Progression through learning, understanding and new approaches

 Introduction

-The results from these research projects, much of which is based on findings from within the community, are shared with medical professionals as well as our own Specialist Neurofibromatosis Nurse Network, to further help and support those living with the condition.
+The results from these research projects, much of which is based on findings from within the community, are shared with medical professionals as well as our own Specialist NF Nurse Network, to further help and support those living with the condition.
 They also allow us the opportunity to improve the information for carers, educational bodies and employers as well as all associated medical professionals.

 Results of completed research projects and studies will be shared via the website, when available for publication.